baranov-V-V/HashTable/README.md

 #### Hash
 As we can see from the profile picture above, it takes almoust all of our working time to calculate hash.
 I will use crc32 intrinsic here.

-Lets see how our speed increased:
+Lets see how our Crc32 hash function speed increased:

 <img src="Pictures\Gprof2.JPG" width="auto" height="auto">

-The increase in speed is more than 10 times which is very good.
+The increase in speed of Crc32 is more than 10 times which is very good.
 However this acceleration is hardware dependent so it is only available on x86 processors.

 #### Find